 - Scarring.
 Early research suggests that applying a specific gotu kola cream (Alpha Centella, not available in the U.S.) to the skin twice daily for 6-8 weeks after the removal of stitches might help reduce scarring.

 - Schistosomiasis.
 There is some evidence that gotu kola injected by a healthcare provider might help bladder wounds caused by a parasitic infection called schistosomiasis.

 - Wound healing.
-Some evidence suggests that applying gotu kola on the skin might help improve wound healing.
+Early evidence shows that applying gotu kola on the skin helps improve wound healing.